DrSkunk/audition-chapter-tagger/README.md

-  --version  Show version number                                       [boolean] --markers  Path to Adobe Audition Markers                  [string] [required] --mp3      Path to mp3 file that needs chaptering          [string] [required]
+  --version  Show version number                                       [boolean] --markers  Path to Adobe Audition Markers                  [string] [required] --mp3      Path to mp3 file that needs chaptering          [string] [required] --cover    Path to an image file to be used as cover art, will be
+             automatically resized to 600x600                           [string]
 ```

 ## Build as standalone